 Let’s take a closer look at the oils that will be used in the stock blends.

 - Tea Tree and Lemon are two of my favorite for any kind of concern involving airways.
 These two oils work well together.

 - Lemon is also helpful to improve comfort.

 - German Chamomile, is my favorite for common uncomfortable situations and mild soreness.

-- Cedarwood has excellent properties in supporting and maintaining a healthy respiratory system, especially during those (seemingly) never-ending winter months!
+- Cedarwood (all types) has excellent properties in supporting and maintaining a healthy respiratory system, especially during those (seemingly) never-ending winter months!

-- Pine is particularly known for its ability to help support a healthy respiratory tract.
+- Pine Scots is particularly known for its ability to help support a healthy respiratory tract.

 - Spearmint is very helpful to break up chest congestion and improve any queasiness that may accompany times of seasonal illness.

 Choosing from any of the above oils for colds and coughs is a great start to feeling better faster!
 Below are some recipes to get you started.
 Before we look at those, let’s look at how to effectively do a steam.

 1. Grab a medium glass bowl, bath towel and your chosen essential oils.